nurul3101/dev-notes/Typescript.md

 - Javascript superset
 - Building up on javascript, adds new features.
 - Cannot be executed by browsers, so typescript needs to be converted into javascript before executing.
+E.g Parcel
 - run time errors can be avoided and caught during development
 - ts-node allows us to compile typescript into javascript and execute it in the same step.
 ---